tiimgreen/tiimgreen.github.io/about.md

 I have a CV available upon request.

-I make cool stuff, primarily with Ruby (Rails):
+I've been making and breaking cool stuff, primarily with Ruby (Rails) since 2011.

+Some past and ongoing work:

 - [Kodets](http://kodets.com) - an autonomous code-teaching platform designed for schools and organisations
 - [Toc](http://tiimgreen.com/blog/colouring-output/) - a RubyGem to colourise outputs to the console